kovidgoyal/calibre/setup/installer/windows/notes.rst

     perl Configure VC-WIN64A no-asm enable-static-engine --prefix=C:/cygwin/home/kovid/sw/private/openssl
     ms\do_win64a
     nmake -f ms\ntdll.mak
+    nmake -f ms\ntdll.mak test
+    nmake -f ms\ntdll.mak install

 Qt
 --------

-Extract Qt sourcecode to C:\Qt\4.x.x.
+Download Qt sourcecode (.zip) from: http://qt-project.org/downloads Extract Qt sourcecode to C:\Qt\current

 Qt uses its own routine to locate and load "system libraries" including the openssl libraries needed for "Get Books".
 This means that we have to apply the following patch to have Qt load the openssl libraries bundled with calibre:

 --- src/corelib/plugin/qsystemlibrary.cpp	2011-02-22 05:04:00.000000000 -0700